viperleed/viperleed/doc/content/basics/how_to_run.rst

 Output organization
 ===================

-A large number of files are created in the directory that tleedm is executed in.
+A large number of files are created in the work directory is executed in defined by the :ref:`-w option of viperleed calc<cli_calc>`.
-The :ref:`job script<job_script>` usually defines the path to a ``work`` directory (typically just a subdirectory of the source directory ``my_surface``) that will be used during the calculation.
-ViPErLEED will copy input files there, execute tleedm, and then copy the relevant output files back to the data directory.
+ViPErLEED will copy input files there, run all requested calculations, and then copy the relevant output files back to the input directory.
-For this purpose, tleedm also creates a :ref:`manifest` file that lists the relevant output files which will be copied back.
+For this purpose, ViPErLEED also creates a :ref:`manifest` file that lists the relevant output files which will be copied back.

 The directory tree after a run may look something like this: